Cook County to Release 25K First-Dose COVID Vaccine Appointments for 4 Sites

-Cook County will release thousands of first-dose COVID vaccine appointments Sunday at four suburban vaccination sites, the health department announced.
+Cook County officials will release thousands of first-dose COVID vaccine appointments Sunday afternoon, officials announced this weekend.

-Cook County Health officials said approximately 25,000 new first-dose Pfizer appointments will be made available at noon on Sunday.
-The appointments will be open to all Illinois residents eligible under the state’s vaccination plan in Phases 1A, 1B, 1B Plus and "certain individuals previously classified as 1C."
+According to a press release, the 25,000 new first-dose appointments will become available at noon on the Cook County Health website, along with a special hotline aimed to help individuals secure vaccination appointments.

-Residents who are classified as eligible in Phase 1C, but now qualify for the COVID vaccine under new guidelines will receive an email with instructions on how to schedule, officials said.
+According to the release, the appointments will be open to all individuals who had previously been eligible for the vaccine in Phases 1A, 1B and 1B-Plus, along with select individuals who had been previously listed as Phase 1C patients.

 Appointments can be made on the Cook County vaccine website or by calling the county's hotline at (833) 308-1988 on weekdays from 7 a.m. to 7 p.m.
 However, the call center will be open Sunday from 8 a.m. to 5 p.m. to accommodate this release, officials noted.